 2 - How severe is preeclampsia, and which is the most common?

-HELLP syndrome is one of the most severe types of preeclampsia, occurring in 52% of preeclampsia patients.
-If the mother’s liver is harmed, her red blood cells will be destroyed, and her platelet count will decrease.
-This might have a major impact on her health.
+Harm to the mother’s liver will result in the destruction of her red blood cells and a decrease in her platelet count.
+Thus, this might have a significant impact on her health.
 Hemolysis, elevated liver enzymes, and reduced platelet count is known as HELLP syndrome.

 3 - What does preeclampsia feel like in the early stages?